amooose/WinMobileDebugGuide/README.md

   - To get Windows Mobile 5.0 files, install `efp.msi`
 - **4. Debugging**
   - I use IDA Pro 7.0, any IDA version below 7.0 or below has ActiveSync debugging.
   - **Note for Pocket PC 2003**: I can only attach to processes in IDA versions 6.5-7.0, I cannot start them automatically.
-If you need to start them automatically, you'll have to use IDA 5.5 or below (havent tried 5.6/5.7)
+If you need to start them automatically, you'll have to use IDA 6.1 or below
   - Open Microsoft Device Emulator, and select your emulator, right click and select connect.
 Once booted, right click again and select cradle.
 (It should auto connect via DMA to ActiveSync)
   - Load your binary in IDA, and select "Remote WinCE debugger (ActiveSync)"
   - If not attach debugging, for the debugger settings, set "Application" to the exe's file path **on the emulator**, such as `\Program Files\Abc\xyz.exe`